aprojanos/smartgis-tutorial/docs/source/introduction.rst

 Data management
 ---------------
-Tools for managing geospatial data, such as importing, exporting, viewing, archiving, merging, cleaning, correcting and categorizing photos and point clouds.
+Import and export various geospatial data formats, such as shapefiles, geodatabases, and raster data.

+Functions for creating, editing, and updating geospatial data, including tools for digitizing maps.

+Map visualization: create and display interactive maps, including the use of various symbols, colors, and labels to represent different data layers.

+Integration with other software tools, such as CAD and survey software, to import and export data between systems.

 Mobility and collaboration
 --------------------------